MiguelAlho/Python_UnitTests_Fibonacci/Demo.md

     assert result == expected
 ```

-and running the tests , with coverage, should still show 100% coverage:
+and running the tests, with coverage, should still show 100% coverage:

 ```
 ======================================================================================================================= test session starts ========================================================================================================================